arduino/docs-content/content/hardware/07.opta/opta-family/opta/datasheet/datasheet.md

 3. This equipment should be installed and operated with a minimum distance of 20 cm between the radiator & your body.

+**Note:** This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.

 English:
 User manuals for license-exempt radio apparatus shall contain the following or equivalent notice in a conspicuous location in the user manual or alternatively on the device or both.
 This device complies with Industry Canada licence-exempt RSS standard(s).
 Operation is subject to the following two conditions: